- Swiss testing laboratory

 Do you have a product that needs testing?

-- Fabric specimens are stitched to multifiber test fabrics and placed in stainless steel containers with detergent solution and stainless steel balls.
+- Each specimen is attached to adjacent multifiber fabrics and placed inside a steel container with detergent solution and stainless steel balls

 - After washing, the samples are rinsed, dried, and then evaluated for color change and staining using standardized gray scales.